Expand All | Collapse All

 Section 2.1 No Members.
 ABIM is a non-member corporation and has no members entitled to vote on any matter or for any other purpose.

 Article 3 - Board of Directors

 Section 3.1 Board of Directors.
 The corporate powers of ABIM shall be exercised by or under the direction of the Board, and the business and affairs of ABIM shall be managed by the Board.

 Section 3.2 Qualifications of Directors.
 Each Director shall be a natural person of mature age who need not be a resident of Iowa.
 Service on the Board is competency-based, and:

-- a majority of the Directors serving at any time shall possess current clinical practice experience;
+- no less than seventy-five percent (75%) of the physician Directors serving at any time shall possess current clinical practice experience;

 - no less than thirty percent (30%) of the Directors serving at any time shall possess relevant ABIM Specialty Board experience;

 - non-internist Board members are limited to no more than twenty percent (20%) of the Board members serving at any time; and